yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 ### 4. Update docker compose file

-Edit the <docker-compose.yml> file to to use the [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid) that you have just configured.
+Edit the <docker-compose.yml> file to use the [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid) that you have just configured.

 From: